Celebrating the TMU teaching community, one story at a time

-Learning and Teaching Grant: Freestyle Socials
+Learning & Teaching Grant: Freestyle Socials

 Bryan Koivisto, who teaches organic chemistry at Toronto Metropolitan University, collaborated with Anthony Morgan to digitize and bring Freestyle Social into the classroom with the LTG grant.